-The display is a bit small and the menu points are also too small that the use would be easy, but it is nice to set the focus points in live view.
+The display is a bit small and the menu points are also too small that using them would be easy, but it is nice to set the focus points in live view.

 This is good when you want to take pictures in a dusty environment where you do not want to bring your expansive DSLR.
 I bring my G7x regularly to the beach and never had problems.

 Here are some features a compact camera for an advanced photographer should have and some things you should consider if you are thinking about buying one.

 |RAW||The camera should make RAW images.
-It is, as I mentioned earlier the most important think for a advanced photographer|
+It is, as I mentioned earlier, the most important things to have for an advanced photographer|

 |Small and Light||Buy something small and light.
-You already have a big heavy DSLR and you want something that you can have always with you.|
+You already have a big heavy DSLR and you want something that you can always have with you.|

 |Control||Check if you can control the camera like a DSLR (ISO, aperture, shutter speed).|